Breathing & Meditation

 Box breathing pairs well with:

-• Meditation -- use 3-4 rounds of box breathing as a transition into seated meditation
+• Meditation.
+Use 3 to 4 rounds of box breathing as a transition into seated meditation

-Find Your Body Type with our free assessment to discover the complete breathing practice programme designed for your unique constitution.
+Find Your Body Type with our free assessment to discover the complete breathing programme for your constitution.

 Frequently Asked Questions

 Start with 4 rounds using a 4-count pattern (4-4-4-4).
-This takes about 2 minutes and provides immediate calming benefits.
-Build up to 8-10 rounds over time.
-For daily practice, 5-10 minutes (approximately 8-15 rounds) is ideal.
-Even a single round can help in acute stress situations.
+That takes about 2 minutes and calms you immediately.
+Build up to 8 to 10 rounds over time.
+For daily practice, 5 to 10 minutes (8 to 15 rounds) is ideal.
+Even a single round helps in acute stress.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.